openPMD/openPMD-api/docs/source/details/backendconfig.rst

 This structure allows keeping one configuration string for several backends at once, with the concrete backend configuration being chosen upon choosing the backend itself.

-The configuration is currently read in a case-sensitive manner.
-Since this may change in the future, all parts of the configuration are given in *lower case*.
-Parameters that are directly passed through to an external library and not interpreted within the openPMD API (e.g. ``adios2.engine.parameters``) are unaffected by this and follow the respective library's conventions.
+The configuration is read in a case-sensitive manner.
+Generally, keys of the configuration are *lower case*.
+Parameters that are directly passed through to an external library and not interpreted within openPMD API (e.g. ``adios2.engine.parameters``) are unaffected by this and follow the respective library's conventions.

-The configuration string may refer to the complete ``openPMD::Series`` and additionally be specified per ``openPMD::Dataset``, passed in the respective constructors. *Configuration per dataset is currently not yet implemented.* This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).
+The configuration string may refer to the complete ``openPMD::Series`` or may additionally be specified per ``openPMD::Dataset``, passed in the respective constructors.
+*A configuration per dataset is currently not yet implemented.*
+This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).

 For a consistent user interface, backends shall follow the following rules:

 * The configuration structures for the Series and for each dataset should be defined equivalently.
 * Any setting referring to single datasets should also be applicable globally, affecting all datasets.
 * If a setting is defined globally, but also for a concrete dataset, the dataset-specific setting should override the global one.
 * If a setting is passed to a dataset that only makes sense globally (such as the storage engine), the setting should be ignored except for printing a warning.
   Backends should define clearly which keys are applicable to datasets and which are not.

-Configuration structure per backend
+Configuration Structure per Backend
 -----------------------------------

 ADIOS2